-This audit plan is required by the Texas Internal Auditing Act (Title 10, Texas Government Code, Chapter 2102), Generally Accepted Government Auditing Standards, and the International Professional Practices Framework promulgated by the Institute of Internal Auditors (IIA).
+This audit plan is required by the Texas Internal Auditing Act (Chapter 2102, Title 10, Govt.
+Code, Vernon's Texas Codes Annotated), Government Auditing Standards, and the International Professional Practices Framework promulgated by the Institute of Internal Auditors (IIA).

 The Chief Auditor's Office provides assurance and advisory services that help the Commissioners and management meet agency goals and objectives.
 We provide independent and objective information, analyses, and recommendations to assist management in effecting constructive change, managing business risk, and/or improving compliance and accountability of the regulated community and business partners.